Douglas A-4 Skyhawk: Design and development

-The Navy issued a contract for the type on 12 June 1952, and the first prototype first flew from Edwards Air Force Base, California on 22 June 1954.
+The USN issued a contract for the type on 12 June 1952, and the first prototype first flew from Edwards Air Force Base, California on 22 June 1954.
 Deliveries to Navy (VA-72) and Marine Corps (VMA-224) squadrons commenced in late 1956.

 The Skyhawk remained in production until 1979, with 2,960 aircraft built, including 555 two-seat trainers.
-The last production A-4, an A-4M of Marine squadron VMA-331 had the flags of all nations that operated the A-4 painted on its fuselage sides.
+The last production A-4, an A-4M of Marine squadron VMA-331, had the flags of all nations that operated the A-4 painted on its fuselage sides.

 Operational history

 United States

-The Skyhawk proved to be a relatively common United States Navy aircraft export.
+The Skyhawk proved to be a relatively common USN aircraft export.
 Due to its small size, it could be operated from older, smaller World War II-era aircraft carriers still used by smaller navies during the 1960s.
-These older ships were often unable to accommodate newer Navy fighters such as the F-4 Phantom II and F-8 Crusader, which were faster and more capable than the A-4, but significantly larger and heavier.
+These older ships often were unable to accommodate newer Navy fighters such as the F-4 Phantom II and F-8 Crusader, which were faster and more capable than the A-4, but significantly larger and heavier.